 Design Note: In the game, each step of an air unit represents from 5-15 aircraft with fewer of the larger types.
 Each air step includes a few aircraft of other types.
-For example, an F-35 step might include 12 F-35s, one EF-18 growler for electronic warfare, and one E2-D hawkeye for long range reconnaissance or combat coordination.
+For example, an F-35 step might include 12 F-35s, one prowler for electronic warfare, and one hawk eye for long range reconnaissance.
 All units will include some unmanned drones; many of which may in fact be fighters or bombers.
 Most air unit weapons systems do not have a "range" and are instead accounted for in the aircraft's combat radius.
 Some, however, do have a separate range.